plone/plone.app.contenttypes/docs/README.rst

 Dependencies
 ------------

 * ``plone.app.dexterity >= 2.0.7``.
 Dexterity is shipped with Plone 4.3.x.
-Version pinns for Dexterity are included in Plone 4.2.x.
+Version pins for Dexterity are included in Plone 4.2.x.
 For Plone 4.1.x you need to pin the right version for Dexterity in your buildout.
 See `Installing Dexterity on older versions of Plone <http://docs.plone.org/external/plone.app.dexterity/docs/install.html#installing-dexterity-on-older-versions-of-plone>`_.

 * ``plone.dexterity >= 2.2.1``.
 Olders version of plone.dexterity break the rss-views because plone.app.contenttypes uses behaviors for the richtext-fields.